codyorr4-roblox/Osier-Framework/README.md

 local playerData = client.PlayerData

--- Locally fire a remote that was registered by the server. remote:FireServer("Test", "Hello from the client!", "Here is a second value")

 -- Locally print a replicated session data value.
 -- The servers playerData:Start() function has arguments for replicating saved values. print(remote:Get("Coins"))

+-- Locally invoke a remoteFunction that was registered by the server, it will yield and return values. print(remote:RequestAsync("Test", "Hello from the client!", "Here is a second value"))

+-- Check the replicated values again and see if the change replicated. print(remote:Get("Coins"))
 ```